This post may contain affiliate links.

 Chopping

 The texture of the sauce for this lasagne makes a difference, so make sure you chop up your onions finely to get the right consistency.
-I use a mini food chopper for this job as it’s a fab piece of kit, but if you don’t have anything like this, just extra fine with a knife is fine.
+I use a food chopper for this job as it’s a fab piece of kit, but if you don’t have anything like this, just extra fine with a knife is fine.

 Make in advance